Study of the Safety and Efficacy of Ulipristal Acetate (UPA) Used Daily as a Contraceptive

 - Have a history of endometrial hyperplasia or malignancy.

 - Have abnormal Transvaginal Ultrasound (TVUS) or safety labs done at the screening visit recognized as clinically significant by the investigator (or medically qualified designee).

-- Be a subject with a previous history of endometrial ablation.
+- Have a previous history of endometrial ablation.